zlogic/mendix-docs/content/en/docs/refguide/modeling/app-explorer/app/app-settings/configuration.md

 You can use custom server settings to configure the Runtime beyond the standard possibilities offered by Studio Pro.

 {{% alert color="warning" %}}
-Only use this functionality if you know exactly what you are doing.
-Wrong values can prevent the Runtime from starting.
+Only use this functionality if you know what you are doing.
+Wrong values can prevent the Mendix Runtime from starting.
 {{% /alert %}}

 Each custom setting consists of a name and a value.
 For example, to set the hash algorithm to BCRYPT you add a custom setting with name `HashAlgorithm` and value `BCRYPT`.